 At Midwest Fetal Care Center, a collaboration between Children’s Minnesota and Allina Health, we specialize in individual attention that starts with you having your own personal care coordinator to help you navigate this complex process.
-We use a comprehensive team approach to CDH.
+We use a comprehensive team approach for congenital diaphragmatic hernia treatment.
 That way, you are assured of getting the best possible information by some of the most experienced physicians in the country.
-Your care team will include a maternal-fetal specialist, a pediatric surgeon, a neonatologist, a fetal cardiologist, a geneticist, a nurse specialist care coordinator, and several other technical specialists.
+Your care team will include a maternal-fetal specialist, a pediatric surgeon, a neonatologist, a fetal cardiologist, a geneticist, a nurse specialist care coordinator, a perinatal social worker, and several other technical specialists.
 This entire team will follow you and your baby closely through the evaluation process and this team will be responsible for designing and carrying out your complete care plan.

-Like most birth defects, it’s unknown what causes CDH.
+Like most birth defects, it’s unknown what causes congenital diaphragmatic hernia.
 There are rare familial cases where a parent or a relative may be affected, but in most cases, we don’t know what causes CDH.

-CDH can be detected by ultrasound as early as 16 weeks in pregnancy.
+Congenital diaphragmatic hernia can be detected by ultrasound as early as 16 weeks in pregnancy.
 When abdominal organs such as the intestines or stomach are seen in the chest cavity of the developing fetus, CDH is strongly suspected.
-Unfortunately, we still see many patients each year who are diagnosed after birth.
+Unfortunately, we still see many patients each year who receive a congenital diaphragmatic hernia diagnosis after birth.
 When this occurs, the newborn may be severely ill before doctors or other caregivers realize the problem.

-The prenatal management of babies with CDH starts with acquiring as much information about the CDH as possible.
+The prenatal management of babies with Congenital diaphragmatic hernia starts with acquiring as much information about the CDH as possible.
 To that end, we will use several different techniques such as high resolution ultrasound, fetal echocardiography and MRI to gather this information.

 High resolution fetal ultrasonography (US) is a non-invasive test performed by one of our ultrasound specialists.
 The test involves looking at your baby through the mother’s abdomen using an ultrasound probe.
 If we see abdominal structures at the same level as the heart on US, the presence of a diaphragmatic hernia is confirmed.
 In some cases, US can visualize the hole in the diaphragm, making the diagnosis very clear.

-The presence of liver in the thoracic cavity generally predicts a worse outcome for CDH.
+The presence of liver in the thoracic cavity generally predicts a worse outcome for congenital diaphragmatic hernia.
 Therefore, position of the fetal liver is also assessed during fetal US.

 The lung-to-head ratio (LHR) is an important measurement that helps us to predict how severe your baby’s CDH may be.
 It is obtained by measuring lung area at the level of heart and dividing by the head circumference.
 A low LHR (less than 1.0) is associated with more severe disease.

 Fetal echocardiography (“echo” for short) is performed at our center by a physician who specializes in fetal heart abnormalities.
 This is a non invasive high resolution fetal ultrasound that involves looking specifically at your baby’s heart through the mother’s abdomen using an ultrasound probe.
-This test is important because about one of every ten patients with CDH can also have a serious heart abnormality.
+This test is important because about one of every ten patients with congenital diaphragmatic hernia can also have a serious heart abnormality.

 MRI stands for magnetic resonance imaging.
 It is another non-invasive test we use to find out as much information as possible about your baby’s CDH.
 This test involves the mom and baby being scanned while partially inside our MRI machine.
 The test is a bit loud, but only takes a few minutes and is not uncomfortable.

-After we have gathered all the anatomic and diagnostic information, our full team will meet to discuss the results of all your testing and then share our recommendations with you.
+After we have gathered all of the anatomic and diagnostic information, our full team will meet to discuss the results of your testing and then share our recommendations and options for congenital diaphragmatic hernia treatment with you.
 Our approach for fetuses with CDH is twofold.
-Firstly, we monitor the mother and the baby very carefully during pregnancy looking for any potential complications, such as premature labor or excessive amounts of amniotic fluid that might lead to premature delivery.
-Secondly, we try to predict the severity of CDH based on ultrasound and MRI findings so we can be prepared during and after delivery to optimally care for your infant.
+First, we monitor the mother and the baby very carefully during pregnancy looking for any potential complications, such as premature labor or excessive amounts of amniotic fluid that might lead to premature delivery.
+Second, we try to predict the severity of CDH based on ultrasound and MRI findings so we can be prepared during and after delivery to optimally care for your infant.

 ECMO is an acronym for extracorporeal membrane oxygenation.
 This is an advanced technology that’s used in cardiac bypass surgery and is available at only a very few specialized centers nationally.
 For CDH, ECMO is used in those babies who have the most severe form, roughly one third of all fetuses with this diagnosis.
 If standard therapy, such as a ventilator or medication, is not working, the next treatment is ECMO.
 ECMO does the work of the baby’s heart and lungs until they can recover.
 At Children’s Minnesota, we have one of the nation’s best outcomes for patients requiring ECMO.

-Yes, because of all the potential issues associated with CDH, we have developed a comprehensive long term follow up plan for our babies with CDH.
+Yes, because of all the potential issues associated with CDH, we have developed a comprehensive long term congenital diaphragmatic hernia treatment and follow up plan for our babies with CDH.
 Your baby’s long term follow up team will include a pediatrician to coordinate your babies overall care, a pulmonary (lung) specialist, a developmental specialist, and any other care giver your baby may require.